Censorship in the United States: Truman administration

 McCarthyism is the term describing a period of intense anti-communist suspicion in the United States that lasted roughly from the late 1940s to the late 1950s when the Smith Act trials of communist party leaders occurred.
 The Alien Registration Act or Smith Act of 1940 made it a criminal offense for anyone to "knowingly or willfully advocate, abet, advise or teach the ... desirability or propriety of overthrowing the Government of the United States or of any State by force or violence, or for anyone to organize any association which teaches, advises or encourages such an overthrow, or for anyone to become a member of or to affiliate with any such association."
 Hundreds of Communists were prosecuted under this law between 1941 and 1957.
 Eleven leaders of the Communist Party were charged and convicted under the Smith Act in 1949.
 Ten defendants were given sentences of five years and the eleventh was sentenced to three years.
 All of the defense attorneys were cited for contempt of court and were also given prison sentences.
 In 1951, twenty-three other leaders of the American Communist Party were indicted, including Elizabeth Gurley Flynn, a founding member of the American Civil Liberties Union who was removed from the board of the ACLU in 1940 due to her membership in a political organization which supported totalitarian dictatorship.
 By 1957, over 140 leaders and members of the Communist Party had been charged under the law.
 In 1952, the Immigration and Nationality, or McCarran-Walter Act was passed.
 This law allowed the government to deport immigrants or naturalized citizens engaged in subversive activities and also to bar suspected subversives from entering the country.

-The Gag Law (Puerto Rico) was passed in 1948 and remained in force until 1957.
+The Gag Law (Puerto Rico) was passed in 1948, with the purpose of suppressing the independence movement in Puerto Rico.
+The act made it a felony to sing a patriotic tune, speak or write of independence, meet with anyone or hold any assembly in favor of Puerto Rican independence, and own or display a Puerto Rican flag, with the flag of the United States being the only flag permitted to be flown on the island.
+The bill was signed into law on June 10, 1948, by Jesús T. Piñero, the United States-appointed governor.
+Opponents tried but failed to have the law declared unconstitutional by the United States Supreme Court.

+The law remained in force for nine years until 1957, when it was repealed on the basis that it was unconstitutional as protected by freedom of speech within Article II of the Constitution of Puerto Rico and the First Amendment of the Constitution of the United States.